Anti-Quebec sentiment: 19th century

 An early Quebec nationalist movement emerged in the 1820s under the Parti Patriote, which argued for greater autonomy within the British Empire and at times flirted with the idea of independence.
-The Patriote Rebellion was suppressed by the British Army at roughly the same time as the failure of a similar rebellion among the English-Canadians in what is now Ontario.
+The Lower Canada Rebellion was suppressed by government forces at roughly the same time as the failure of a similar rebellion among English Canadians in what is now Ontario.
 After the suppression of the rebellion, Quebec gradually became a more conservative society in which the Roman Catholic Church occupied a more dominant position.

 Religious, language and ethnic differences worsened decade by decade.
 European Canadians were highly religious, but the Protestants and Catholics hated each other.
 The Francophones saw their traditional culture under siege by the Anglophones, who controlled business and finance across Canada, including Quebec's, and systematically blocked the expansion of French language schools outside Quebec.
 The hanging of Louis Riel for treason in 1885 convinced Francophones they were under attack, and permanently undermined the Conservative base in Quebec.
 French nationalism emerged as a powerful force that is still a dominant factor in Quebec's history.
 Inside the Irish community, the longstanding bitterness between the Protestant Orange and the Catholic green continued unabated.
 The Orange boasted of the supremacy of their Anglo-Saxon civilization and Protestant culture over the backward, medieval, priest-ridden Catholicism.
 They ridiculed the French and Irish races as backwards and ultimately doomed.